Easy Code - Visual Assembler

 INTRODUCTION

 Easy Code requires Windows 32-bit or better environment to work in, as there is no 16-bit support.
-Windows NT40 was the foundation of this IDE and it also operates on any operating system released afterwards, Windows 2000/XP/VISTA/7, even though it works fine on Windows 95/98/ME.
+Windows NT40 was the foundation of this IDE and it also operates on any operating system released afterwards, Windows 2000/XP/2003/2008/VISTA/7/8, although it works fine on Windows 95/98/ME.

-IMPORTANT: Easy Code 1.04 works in Unicode mode when running on Windows NT and later systems, or in ANSI mode when running on Windows 95/98/ME.
+IMPORTANT: Easy Code 1.07 works in Unicode mode when running on Windows NT and later systems, or in ANSI mode when running on Windows 95/98/ME.
 In both modes, ANSI or Unicode, the code editor and all names related to projects (names and files for projects, resources, windows and controls) are always processed as ANSI text for compatibility reasons.
-When running as Unicode (that is, on Window NT or later), the dialog box for opening and saving files is also a Unicode window.
-Even so, once a file is selected, its path and name are always converted to ANSI, so please take that into account when selecting folders or naming objects and files for your projects.
+When running as Unicode (that is, on Windows NT or later), the dialog box for opening and saving files is also a Unicode window.
+However, once a file is selected, its path and name are always converted to ANSI, so please take that into account when selecting folders or naming objects and files for your projects.

-After unzipping the ECGo.zip file, a main folder named GoAsm will have been created.
+After downloading and unzipping the ECGo.zip file, a main folder named GoAsm will have been created.
 You can place it in any of the existing drives in your computer, although the root is recommended (i.e: C:\GoAsm, D:\GoAsm, etc.).
-Then, you should configure the IDE by clicking the Tools->Settings menu.
+Then please immediately download the GoAsm Headers and place them in the \GoAsm\Include folder (which is empty).
+Otherwise, Easy Code will not be able to build any project.
+Now, you should configure the IDE by clicking the Tools->Settings menu.

 SPECIAL THANKS

-Paul E. Brennick For writing the Resource Editor english help, programming his excellent GeneSys editor, EasyCalc, CardFile and other good examples (some included), helping me with testing Easy Code, and very specially for all his constant help and support.
+Paul E. Brennick For writing the Resource Editor english help, programming GeneSys, EasyCalc, CardFile and other good examples (all included), helping me with testing Easy Code, and very specially for all his constant help and support.

 Jeremy Gordon

-For coding the Classic Win32 executable file default project and all his help and support to make the GoAsm version possible.
+For coding the Classic executable file default project and for all his help and support to make the GoAsm version possible.

 Phill Kahle For translating a big part of the english help file for the first Easy Code version and helping me with testing Easy Code.